Communicative Disorders (B.S.)

 - Outreach: Patient and communities outreach, career counseling, inclusion specialist, patient advocacy

-- Products: Development, promotion, sales for products used in clinical, education, health care or rehabilitation fields
+- Products: Development, promotion, sales for products used in clinical, education,

 - Care centers: Group homes, senior centers, adult and child day care centers

 - Private sector opportunities: Insurance, administration, medical records

 Communicative Disorders Faculty